thefuzzy0ne/ucc-shivtr-userscript/README.md

 # Undercity Cookery Club Web Site Userscript
 We are the Undercity Cookery Club guild on Netherguarde-Keep, EU.
-This is our Tamper Monkey userscript for out guild web site hosted at [ucc.shivtr.com]().
+This is our Tamper Monkey userscript for our guild web site hosted at [ucc.shivtr.com]().

 At the present time, the site is limited to a width of 1000 pixels, which allows a width of about 4 inches for the content of forum posts.